alexpohl/alexpohl.github.io/_pages/GENIE_summer_school_2025.md

 It is also possible to download the GENIE NetCDF output and look at it using Panoply on your local computer.

+## Material for case studies

+User-config files made available for the case studies are located in directory `cgenie.muffin/genie-userconfigs/UBgraduateprogramme`.